Skip to main content

 # Forwarding https://abc123.ngrok.app -> http://localhost:3000

-# Paste the URL in the dashboard under Webhooks - the sandbox
+# Paste the URL in the dashboard under Webhooks for your test

-The sandbox keeps a separate webhook URL setting from live, so you can leave production pointed at your real endpoint while your local tunnel handles test events.
+Test and live use separate keys and separate webhook configuration, so you can leave production pointed at your real endpoint while your local tunnel handles test events.

 STEP 5 OF 5